MSPE Medical School Information

 Description of the process by which the MSPE is composed at the medical school (including the number of personnel involved in composition of the MSPE)

-The MSPE was compiled by the Director of Medical Education of the Ochsner Clinical School in New Orleans, Louisiana.
-Third and fourth year comments for placements were entered by the clerkship coordinators for the disciplines.
-Noteworthy characteristics were obtained from each student and discussed during a face-to-face interview with the student's medical society head (academic advisor).
+The MSPE is compiled by the Student and Academic Affairs Team of The University of Queensland Medical School - Ochsner Health in New Orleans, Louisiana.
+Third and fourth year comments for placements are entered by the Senior Education Program Managers for the disciplines.
+Noteworthy characteristics are obtained from each student and discussed during a face-to-face interview with the student's medical society head (academic advisor).
+Finalization of the MSPE is conducted by the Program Director of The University of Queensland Medical School - Ochsner Health in New Orleans, Louisiana.

 Students are permitted to review the MSPE prior to its transmission: